SalesLoft/SupportEngineer-offline-exercise/README.md

 Don't forget to attach the queries to your responses.

-1. Find the Country with the highest number of engineers
+1. Find the country with the highest number of engineers
-2. Find the Team with the highest number of engineers but also the smallest number of bugs.
+2. Find the team with the highest number of engineers but also the smallest number of bugs.
 3. Find the oldest engineer which has the most repositories written in functional programming
 4. Find the second region less represented in within the teams
 5. Find who published the book with the highest average rating